 The wanderlust was great, and Vince waved goodbye to New York City and his family.
-He spent 24 years connected to the US Navy.
+He spent 22 years connected to the US Navy.
+In 1997 it was time to say goodbye to the haze gray of the Navy.
 Circumstances required him to stay in Virginia Beach when he retired in 1997.
-He and his wife lived there for 20 years, almost as long as he lived in NYC, it became home.
+He and his wife continued to live there for another 15 years, 20 years total; VAB, Virginia Beach had become home.

-He worked for the National Park Service for 15 years after the Navy, 13 of them, beginning in 1999, entailed researching historic trades and constructing replica cannon carriages of the 1781 Siege of Yorktown.
-He started his work as a blacksmith there, and began his return to writing.
-Being a supporting member of the Tidewater Blacksmiths Guild (TBG) he contributed articles for the newsletter and at the end of 2006 the Newsletter Editor position opened up.
-He took it over and turned it into an exciting once a month edition.
+The National Park Service was the second best job he had ever had for 15 years from 1997 to 2012, in 1999 his quest to construct historically correct replica cannon carriages for the 1781 Siege of Yorktown began.
+His work as a blacksmith and several other historical trades began then.
+In 2000 he joined the Tidewater Blacksmiths Guild (TBG) and being a supportive member he contributed articles for the quarterly newsletter.
+Near the end of 2006 the Newsletter Editor position was vacant and he volunteered to fill it.
+He turned it into an exciting, once a month edition updating it and digitalizing it.
 This renewed his interest in writing.
-Vince remained TBG’s Editor until December 2010 when he co-founded the Artist Blacksmith Group of Tidewater and became the Editor there for the next 2 years.
+Vince remained TBG’s Editor until December 2010 when he co-founded the Artist Blacksmith Group of Tidewater (ABGT) and published newsletters there until 2012.

 Site created by BiancasWebServices